CS

 Feature Showdown

-The LDV T60 MAX features a 10.3-inch touchscreen paired with a 10.3-inch digital dash, while the Nissan Navara gets a 8-inch display.
+The LDV T60 MAX features a 10.3-inch touchscreen paired with a 10.3-inch digital dash, while the Nissan Navara gets a 8-inch display and 7-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 Drivetrain